Let’s face it, we can all use more in our weekly/bi-weekly/semi-monthly paychecks.

 Another often overlooked method of reducing tax withholding is your employer’s Sec-125 Cafeteria Plan or Flexible Spending Account (FSA).

-Under such plans, contributions are exempt from Federal, Social Security, and Medicare taxes (essentially excluded from wages in the calculation of taxes).
+Under such plans, contributions are exempt from Federal, Social Security, and Medicare taxes (essentially excluded from wages in the paycheck calculations)

-Not all employers have established plans, so you will probably need to ask your HR Department about it or request that the issue be researched.
+Not all employers have established plans, so you will probably need to ask your HR Department about it or request for the issue to be looked into.

 The thing that I can’t understand is that so many people claim to be frugal, or so money-wise that they have adjusted their habits to take advantage of every dime they have, yet some of these same people give up the use of this money simply because they want that larger inflow at tax time.